 Thereafter, when the other person opens up more, it’s time to move into the second stage, i.e., interest building stage.
 Here, you have to discuss the problems the client faces so that they are interested to hear from you.
 The more they listen to you, the more chances you have to showcase your expertise and unique capabilities.

 You can start with a general problem of their technology domain.
-This may then go into a direction where they share their problem.
+This may then go into a direction where they share their problems.
 This is your chance to pick the points that are problematic for your client.
 You use those points as a base for the conversation.
 You can also start with the comparison of their strategy to the strategy of competitors.

 The Emotional Connect

 This is the final stage where you have to blow your client away by throwing some concrete information.
-This will help them believe that you are different from others in the market and can thee a right choice for them.
+This will help them believe that you are different from others in the market and can thee the right choice for them.

 Your next move can include sharing information that is of high interest to them or some information that will strengthen the belief that you understand their business well.
-This information can be related to their existing problem, IP needs or a technology that can bring a fortune to them in future.
+This information can be related to their existing problems, IP needs or a technology that can bring a fortune to them in the future.

 For example, you can help them know which strategies are dragging and which are pushing his business.